-r taking/making contact call:time of call: (or person calling in): Type of le ave requested (check one) (This request does not indicate approval.)
-(S) Sick for employee (SC) Sick child (includes medical appointments for children) (SS) Sick spouse (DR) Doctor appointment (if FMLA approved, use FS) for the employee only Time of appt.: Location of appointment: (FS) FMLA approved sick leave, regardless of whom for (PS) PTO for sick leave or doctor appointments Other: ne nature of your illness?
-When do you expect to return to work? (e.g., Can we expect to see you later in your shift?)
-Phone #(s) where the employee can be reached during his/her regularly scheduled hours: □ For r Follow up employees who have a Needs Improvement or Poor rating or suspicious patterns of sick leave, or for
+Superviso r taking/making contact call: time of call: Employee (or person calling in): Type of le eave requested (check one) (This request does not indicate approval.) • • (S) Sick for employee (SC) Sick child (includes medical appointments for children) (SS) Sick spouse (DR) Doctor appointment (if FMLA approved, use FS) for the employee only Time of appt.: Location of appointment: (FS) FMLA approved sick leave, regardless of whom for (PS) PTO for sick leave or doctor appointments Other: vviiat is ti ne nature of your illness?
+When do you expect to return to work? (e.g., Can we expect to see you later in your shift?) ) where the employee can be reached during his/her regularly scheduled hours: or Follow up remployees who have a Needs Improvement or Poor rating or suspicious patterns of sick leave, or for

-- those employees who have abused sick leave benefits: - o Call the employee later in the shift.
+- For employees who have a Needs Improvement or Poor rating or suspicious patterns of sick leave, or for those employees who have abused sick leave benefits: - Call the employee later in the shift.
 Ask how are they feeling and when they anticipate being able to return to work. - Remind them that they will need a statement from their doctor.
 As outlined in this policy, the doctor's certificate must state that the employee is receiving medical care, the days/dates absent as a result of this medical condition, whether or not the employee has any work restrictions, and the approximate date the employee will be able to return to work. - Let the employee know the absence may or may not be counted against FMLA, depending on the circumstances. - If the absence has been for more than three consecutive scheduled workdays (or as outlined in the employee's collective bargaining agreement), remind the employee they must provide a return to work slip (Exhibit 2) or similar documentation prior to returning to work. - Follow up as appropriate, including ensuring that sick leave has been reflected accurately in the employee's time records. - As outlined in the policy, review the employee's sick leave to identify usage patterns or declining usage rating.